Vaccines available at the Mattoon, Charleston and Effingham Walk-In Clinics.

-Pfizer vaccines are available for people age 12 and older at the Mattoon and Charleston Walk-In Clinics.
+Pfizer Bivalant vaccine is available for people age 12 and older at the Mattoon and Charleston Walk-In Clinics.
 Those who have not received any COVID-19 vaccines in the past will require just one vaccine.
 Those who have received previous vaccines two more more months ago, can receive one Bivalant booster.
 Those who are older than 65 and immunocompromised can receive another Bivalent vaccine at four months or more from their last injection.
 This vaccine is FREE and available from 7 am to 7 pm, Monday through Friday and 8 am to 3 pm on Saturday and Sunday.
 No appointment is needed.
 The vaccine is also available at the Effingham Walk-In Clinic from 1 to 6 pm on Thursdays by appointment only.

 - Charleston Walk-In Clinic • 2040 Lincoln Ave, Suite 100 • 217-345-2030

 - Mattoon Walk-In Clinic • 200 Dettro Dr. • 217-238-3000

 - Effingham Walk-In Clinic • 1303 W. Evergreen Ave., Suite 100 • 217-540-6123

 Are you on the fence about getting the COVID-19 Vaccination?

 Talk to your primary care doctor.
 If you want a vaccine or if you have questions, ask your provider.